Skip to content

 • Associate of Applied Science in Histotechnology (four semesters)

-After graduating and passing the American Society of Clinical Pathology (ASCP) exam, you’ll become nationally certified to work in laboratories across the U.S. This career path can lead to a promotion as a pathology assistant, a job in medical sales, or even a position in health care education.
+After graduation and passing the ASCP exam, you’ll earn national certification to work in medical laboratories throughout the U.S. This career path may lead to roles like pathology assistant, medical sales representative, or a position in healthcare education.

 Get additional information, including course listings and class descriptions.